EarthWolves/power-outage-cause-prediction/README.md

 **Across Cause Categories**: We observed that certain causes of outages (e.g., severe weather events) are associated with longer durations, supporting the hypothesis that specific causes lead to more prolonged outages.

-**Across Months**: Interestingly, we failed to reject the null hypothesis for months, as the p-value was not sufficiently small, indicating that the variation in outage durations across months is likely due to random variation.
-This suggests that, unlike states and causes, month-to-month differences in outage duration do not exhibit a strong systematic pattern.
+**Across Climate Category**: Interestingly, we failed to reject the null hypothesis for climate categories, as the p-value was not sufficiently small, indicating that the variation in outage durations across climate categories is likely due to random variation.
+This suggests that, unlike states and causes, climate category to category differences in outage duration do not exhibit a strong systematic pattern.

 ## Framing a Prediction Problem